- Get Involved

 Robert Kogod, a resident of the District of Columbia, is President of Charles E. Smith Management, LLC.
 He is the former Co-Chairman and Co-CEO of the Charles E. Smith Commercial Realty LP and Charles E. Smith Residential Realty, Inc. Mr. Kogod serves on the Board of Trustees of Vornado Realty Trust, a real estate investment trust listed on the New York Stock Exchange.
 Mr. Kogod is involved in a large number of philanthropic activities: in addition to being a Smithsonian Regent, he currently serves on the boards of the Hartman Institute, the District of Columbia College Access Program, the Mount Desert Land & Garden Preserve, and the Board of Governors of Hillel International.
 Mr. Kogod previously served on the boards of American University, Sidwell Friends School, Federal City Council, Economic Club, Progressive Policy Institute, Jewish Community Center of Greater Washington, and Children's Hospital, National Medical Center.

 John W. McCarter Jr. of Chicago, Illinois, is President Emeritus and former President and Chief Executive Officer of The Field Museum of Natural History, an international leader in environmental conservation, evolutionary biology, paleontology, and anthropology.
 He previously was Senior Vice President of Booz Allen & Hamilton, Inc. Earlier, he served as President of DeKalb Corporation and as Budget Director of the State of Illinois.
 He was a White House Fellow during the administration of Lyndon B. Johnson.
 Mr. McCarter is a Director of W.W.
-Grainger, a Member of the Board of Governors for Argonne National Laboratory, Trustee of the National Recreation Foundation, a Member of the Board of the Chicago Humanities Festival, and a Member of the Governing Council of the Prize to End Blindness by 2020.
+Grainger, a Member of the Board of the Marine Biological Laboratory, a Member of the Board of Governors for Argonne National Laboratory, a Trustee of the National Recreation Foundation, a Member of the Board of the Chicago Humanities Festival, and a Member of the Governing Council of the Prize to End Blindness by 2020.
 He is an Emeritus Trustee of the University of Chicago, a former Trustee of Princeton University, and an Emeritus Trustee and former Chairman of Chicago's Public Television Station Channel, WTTW.
 Mr. McCarter is a Fellow of the American Academy of Arts and Sciences.

 David M. Rubenstein of Maryland is Co-Founder and Co-CEO of The Carlyle Group, one of the world's largest private equity firms.
 He began his career practicing law in New York City, and later served as Chief Counsel to the U.S. Senate Judiciary Committee's Subcommittee on Constitutional Amendments and Deputy Assistant to the President for domestic policy in the Carter administration.
 He also practiced law in Washington, D.C., with Shaw, Pittman, Potts & Trowbridge.
 He is Chairman of the John F. Kennedy Center for the Performing Arts and is a director or trustee to Duke University, Johns Hopkins University, Johns Hopkins Medicine, University of Chicago, Council on Foreign Relations, and the Lincoln Center for the Performing Arts.
 Mr. Rubenstein is also a member of the Visiting Committee of the Kennedy School of Government at Harvard University and the Board of Advisors of Harvard Business School.
 In addition, he serves on the advisory boards of the National Museum of American History and the National Museum of Natural History.